-We'll assume your gym already has a decent website, and you've created listings on Google My Business, Yelp, and Bing.
+We'll assume your gym already has a user-friendly website, and you've created listings on Google My Business, Yelp, and Bing.
 You may also advertise on Facebook, Google, and Instagram.
-So, let's jump beyond the basics into 6 unique, creative ways to market your gym.
+So, let's jump beyond the basics into 6 unique, creative ways to market your gym or fitness studio.

 1. Get Out of your Gym to Market it

 Connect with the community where they are in "offline" ways.
 Offer classes in locations such as churches, parks, and the library.
 Yes, working out in the library seems odd, but some have separate meeting rooms that can host noisy activities.
 (Be sure to have the appropriate permits and insurance.)

 Consider participating in local community fairs.
 Host a fun activity in your booth, such as giving out a free month's membership to anyone who does 15 push-ups or burpees.

 Researchers showed that finding a new exercise companion increased the amount people exercised.
 Offer your members a free service to help connect them to someone with a compatible workout schedule and similar goals.
 Setting up a list isn't complicated, with free tools like Google Forms.